42-AI/bootcamp_machine-learning/README.md

 	- one-hot encoding

-## Rush: Classification on MNSIT handwritten digits database.
+## Rush: Classification on MNIST handwritten digits database.
 ### The students have to build the best classifier for handwritten digits recognition.
 They will have access to two datasets.
-	- Dataset1: A sample from the MNSIT with two missing classes (ex. no '8' and '6')
+	- Dataset1: A sample from the MNIST with two missing classes (ex. no '8' and '6')
-	- Dataset2: A bigger (and complete) but 'corrupted' sample from MNSIT with missing or abberant values.
+	- Dataset2: A bigger (and complete) but 'corrupted' sample from MNIST with missing or abberant values.

 ### In order to get the best performance, the student will have to use both datasets which means

 #### - experiment several ways to find out the missing classes:
-	- KNN, unsuppervised learning
+	- KNN, unsupervised learning
 #### - experiment several ways to deal with missing / aberrant values, e.g.:
 	- replacement by mean/median/mode
 	- smarter replacement : KNN, RF, etc.